-- On the Windows desktop, double-click the AR AccuRev icon.
-There is also an AccuRev group in the Start > Programs menu. - In a command shell, use the acgui command:
+- On the Windows desktop, double-click the AccuRev icon.
+There is also an AccuRev group in the Start > Programs menu.

+- In a command shell, use the acgui command:

+- > acgui (windows)

+acgui & (UNIX)

-The first time you open the AccuRev GUI, it displays the Welcome tab, which summarizes the highlights of the current release.
-After that, each time you open the AccuRev GUI it displays the tabs you had open in the preceding GUI session.
+Each time you open the AccuRev GUI it displays the tabs you had open in the preceding GUI session.
 For example, you might see: